TaeSuPark/zomoc/README.md

 While Zomoc is a helpful tool, it has some limitations you should be aware of:

 - **Generic Types:** Zomoc relies on `ts-to-zod`

+## 🤝 Contributing

+Contributions are welcome!
+If you have a feature request, bug report, or pull request, please feel free to open an issue or PR.

+## License

+This project is licensed under the MIT License.